 We are, however, given clues about the Catholic mission somewhere in Africa that the MacLeods go to.
 In Edinburgh, she visits a palm house to inhale “the smell of West Africa.”
 To this she would add “the smell of charcoal burning and the sound of someone pounding fou-fou” to achieve the correct odour she seeks to remember, or rather, to inspire her memory.
 The local belief in a ghost mother for the ghost baby, the Akua’ba fertility doll, a come and stay child – these are all clues.
 This British Museum link gives a description similar to Thomas’s description of “a wooden doll, about twelve inches high, with a cylindrical body and a large flat head.”
 Thomas’s clues make it easy for us to find that Sarah must have received an Asante doll from Ghana.

 Audrey Thomas lived in Ghana from 1964 to 1966.
 She has also lived in Greece, France, England and Scotland.
 According to her Wikipedia bio, (one of the shortest I’ve used yet), her time in Ghana was “an experience which has had a deep impact on her work.”
-There is more information in the write up on her on the George Woodcock Lifetime Achievement Award page, which says of her Ghana period: “From 1964 to 1966 she lived in Ghana where she wrote her first published story, “If One Green Bottle….”
+There is more information on the George Woodcock Lifetime Achievement Award page, which says of her Ghana period: “From 1964 to 1966 she lived in Ghana where she wrote her first published story, “If One Green Bottle….”
 It concerns the author’s confinement and miscarriage in a Ghana hospital.
 It won her the Atlantic First Award from the Atlantic Monthly.
 In 1967, Audrey Thomas published her first collection of short stories, Ten Green Bottles.
 Her first novel Mrs. Blood (1970) harkens back to her Ghanaian experiences.”
 Winning a prize from Atlantic Monthly would indeed have an “impact” on her work.
 Veronica Thompson makes this connection in The Canadian Encyclopedia, saying that the prize led to the publication of the book. (“It won the Atlantic First Award, and led to the publication of her first short story collection, Ten Green Bottles in 1967.”)

 I’ve read with pleasure books by Audrey Thomas, enjoying her play with words and structure, including Mrs. Blood, Blown Figures, Real Mothers, and Latakia, which is set in Greece.
 My favourable review of Intertidal Life in the Women’s Review of Books (“Love on the Rocks” 1985) is not available online as far as I can discover.
 In fact, given Thomas’s many books and her many prizes (see text below from BC Book Prizes), I was surprised by how difficult it was to find reviews of Coming Down from Wa.
 Here is one from Good Reads, but I feel there must be many more, hiding in plain sight (but not in the Globe and Mail, CBC, Guardian, Vancouver Sun, Quill and Quire, and Canadian Literature).